Fashion of Diana, Princess of Wales: Fashion and style

 Diana made her debut as a Sloane Ranger in 1979 with a gown by Regamus.
-Throughout her lifetime, she wore notable ensembles by fashion companies including Versace, Armani, Chanel, Dior, Gucci and Clarks.
+Throughout her lifetime, she wore notable ensembles by fashion companies including Versace, Armani, Dior, Gucci and Clarks.
 Catherine Walker was among Diana's favourite designers with whom she worked to create her "uniform" for royal work.
 For her foreign tours and state visits, Walker and her husband researched to design clothes that wouldn't outshine Diana, a viewpoint supported by Taki Theodoracopulos, who believed Diana did not want "to let her clothes wear her".
 Eleri Lynn, curator of the exhibition Diana: Her Fashion Story, stated that the Princess sought not to be known as a "clothes horse", and mentioned that the style designed by Diana and Walker "was a very slender, fluid silhouette" to mimic timeless fashion, rather than the trends of the time period.
 Other custom ensembles were designed by Anya Hindmarch and Murray Arbeid.

 Before her marriage, she was observed sticking to "preppy sweater vests, printed midi-dresses, and equestrian boots".
 In the early 1980s, Diana preferred to wear dresses with floral collars, pie-crust blouses, and pearls.
 These items rapidly became fashion trends.
 Her habit of wearing wide-shouldered gowns and lavish fabrics earned her the nickname "Dynasty Di".
 Diana wore hats that featured texture as well as "feathers, veils, and bows".
 Her early fashion choices were described as "demure and romantic", featuring pastels and ruffles.
-Vogue noted that during this time her dressing was on par with the "ideal of a princess", using statement evening dresses as her "calling card".
+Vogue noted that during this time her dressing was on par with the "ideal of a princess", using statement evening gowns as her "calling card".
 In 1982, Richard Blackwell ranked her first on his list of "Ten Worst Dressed Women", criticising her for going from "a very young, independent, fresh look" to a "tacky, dowdy" style.
 As she grew in popularity, Diana began to experiment with bolder colours and silhouettes, before trying streamlined blazers and sheath dresses.
 According to Donatella Versace, who worked closely with Diana, her interest and curiosity about fashion grew significantly after her separation from Charles.